AAA3A-AAA3A/Red-Web-Dashboard/docs/installation_guides/windows_installation.rst

 .. important::

-   You must activate the virtual environment with the above command every time you open a new shell to run, install or update Red-Dashboard.
+   You must activate the virtual environment with the above command every time you open a new shell to run, install or update Red-Web-Dashboard.

 Installing Red Dashboard
 ------------------------